DOES LOW-DOSE NALTREXONE HELP LYME DISEASE

 Can I take LDN with opioids?

-No. LDN should not be used with opioid medications.
+No. LDN should not be used with opioid medications because it can interfere with opioid effects and trigger withdrawal symptoms.

 How long does LDN take to work?

-Some patients notice changes within 4–8 weeks, but a longer trial may be needed.
+Some patients notice changes within 4–8 weeks, although a longer trial may be needed to assess benefit.

 Dr. Daniel Cameron, MD, MPH